davekilian/terracast/docs/architecture.md

 Data types include scalar values, one-dimensional ranges, n-dimensional spaces and time.
 Although there is nothing stopping users from placing JSON or XML data in string columns, TerrascaleDB does not currently include first-class support for semi-structured data.

+## Database Architecture

+TODO a draft scheme from yesterday: hash-partitioned range trees

+- L0 is a hash-partitioned range index
+- The database space is partitioned at L0 by hash on the primary key
+- The L0 node set can scale elastically using consistent hashing
+- At L0 the trees themselves are still sorted and support range queries
+- A distributed versioning system for cross-partition snapshot isolated reads
+- Individual L0 trees are multiversioned according to distribution
+- A Paxos atomic commit scheme for cross-partition updates
+- L1 trees are served by the L0 nodes using the same partition scheme
+- L0 nodes transparently share or combine L1s after repartitioning
+- L2 trees are served by the analysis nodes with size-based range partitioning
+- L2 trees include row indexed and inverted column indexed representations
+- A load balancer assigns queries to nodes arbitrarily for coordination
+- Transaction coordinators contact L0-1-2 partitions as needed
+- Realtime routing system integrated at the L0 layer
+- Distributed transaction to replicate routes across all hash partitions
+- Like druid, our node role names are realtime (L0-1) and historical (L2)
+- Point read by primary key contacts realtime by hash, historical by partition map
+- Other reads go to all realtimes, associated historicals, snapshot isolated
+- Single insert/deletes directly contact the associated realtime node
+- Bulk insert/deletes segment by realtime, executed as a distributed transaction
+- Primary-key updates contact realtime node, which reads L2 inline for RMW
+- All other updates use same path, but for all realtimes as a distributed transaction

 ## Row Stores

+---

+TODO the original TRFS grew up as ideas needed to manage this row store; now those need to be teased apart.
+This section will be mostly the same as before, but a lot of the details have been moved to the FS layer

+---

 TerrascaleDB takes a nod from WiscKey by storing database rows and index trees separately.
 That is, rows do not appear inside b-tree or LSM tree pages; instead, rows are stored in a separate row store, and index trees reference rows via an external identifier.
 After a query identifies result rows using a primary or secondary index, it issues additional reads to fetch the rows themselves from the row store.
 The row store is not modified when an index is checkpointed or merged; instead, row deletions and overwrites are handled with an independent copy-forward garbage collection scheme.